 - Transfer the popcorn chicken to a serving platter and serve with a dipping sauce.

 - * Foster Farms popcorn chicken was used in this recipe.
 Nutrition information is for Foster Farms Popcorn Chicken.
-However the same timings can be used for Tyson popcorn chicken.
+However the same timings can be used for Tyson Any tizers popcorn chicken.

 - Don’t thaw the frozen chicken before air frying.

 - ** Preheat the air fryer if the air fryer doesn’t have a built-in preheat functionality.

 - Every air fryer will vary.
 The first time you make this recipe, monitor the popcorn chicken and adjust the air frying time as needed.

 Thank you for visiting Paint the Kitchen Red.
 All photos and content are copyright protected.
 Please don’t use any content without prior written permission.
 If you’ve made this recipe and would like to share it with your friends, please link back to this recipe.
 Thank you!